Skip to main content Skip to secondary navigation

 Since the inception of KHeystone Projects in 2020, scholars have collectively launched more than 50 projects, with nine of those continuing beyond the first year.
 Nearly all scholars participate in at least one project, with many joining multiple teams.

-KHeystone Projects Within Stanford
+Examples of KHeystone Projects within Stanford

 Stanford Housing Equity Project (2022-present): Established as part of Stanford, this student-led initiative connects the resources of universities to community partners in the Bay Area, empowering them to develop programs that advance housing and health equity for individuals experiencing homelessness.